 Note that if you’ve rented a car while backpacking in Israel, you will not be able to drive it into Jordan because of insurance purposes.

-If you want to fly, there are two Jordanian cities with international airports: Amman and Aqaba.
+If you want to fly to Jordan, there are two Jordanian cities with international airports: Amman and Aqaba.
 The largest international airport is Queen Alia International in Amman.
 If you’re arriving from outside the Middle East, chances are you’ll fly to Queen Alia.

 From Queen Alia, you can travel to the city center of Amman by public bus, airport bus, or taxi.
 A taxi will cost around $30.
 Don’t let taxi drivers convince you that there is no bus.
 If you’re confused about where the bus is, ask the local information desk.

 Aqaba has no airport-city connection by bus, so you’ll have to take a taxi.
 The fair is around $15.

 It is also possible to travel to Jordan by boat.
 You can take a ferry or hire a speedboat to get across the Red Sea.
 This method is only used for travel between the Sinai Peninsula (Egypt) and Aqaba.